 Think about it: although we’re our most focused selves in the mornings, that high energy is primarily dedicated to our own calls, projects, and deadlines—not listening to a vendor try to sell us something, no matter how impressive it is.
 By considering your prospect’s schedule before your own, you’ll be more likely to catch them when they have more bandwidth near the end of the day, giving you the time and attention you need to make your pitch.

 So you did it, you made that first touchpoint!
 Hang tight, it’s best to wait two weeks before reaching out to them again.
 This way, you’re respecting their time and giving them a chance to review your product material.
 You want them to want your product to make their lives easier, more streamlined, and more profitable.
-You don’t want to make them feel like you’re trying to meet your sales quota for the quarter.
+You don’t want to make them feel like you’re trying to meet your sales performance goal for the quarter.
 Be persistent but patient, and diversify your outreach with video emails and gifting for a maximum of eight touchpoints in one month, which is your best chance of receiving a response.

 Lastly, personalize your messaging to increase engagement and conversion rates, and implement data science models, like Sales Insights, into your marketing and sales strategy.
 By doing so, you can prioritize accounts based on engagement data to reveal when accounts are interacting with your website and ads instead of blindly guessing which accounts might be ready to talk about what you have to offer.